 Learning to relax does take time and effort.

 It takes you caring about it.
 It takes you wanting to make change.
-But its do-able to see immediate affects in your behaviour and feeling throughout the day.
+But its do-able to see immediate effects in your behaviour and feeling throughout the day.
 There are options for dealing with your stress - it just takes your dedication to the cause.

 Enjoy relaxing, and if you're ready for help with your stress and anxiety when it comes to nutrition there is lots we can look at.